|Nutritional Guidelines (per serving)|

 - 8 to 12 ounces water (cool)

-- 1 tbsp. loose-leaf yerba mate (or two teabags)
+- 1 tablespoon loose-leaf yerba mate (or two teabags)

-- Optional: honey or juice (pineapple, orange, lemon or other) to taste
+- (Optional) 1 tablespoon Optional: honey or juice (pineapple, orange, lemon or other) to taste

 Combine water and yerba mate in a glass.
 Cover the glass with a small saucer or plastic wrap (optional).